justfletch/embsys310/assignment02/Question_Answers.md

 >b) Is the “counter” variable stored in RAM or ROM?

-It is stored in RAM.
+It is stored in RAM, at the very first address.

 >c) What is the value of “counter” at the end of the program (halting at the return 0 statement).